fbpx

 4. As a professional how is it working in Nairobi?
 Is Nairobi open to what you do or what could be better?

 Working in Kenya has its pros and cons.
-There are opportunities for growth in Nairobi, adequate training institutions etc. I hate traffic jams and the corruption (way of life) where you cannot access basic services without having to grease some palms.
+There are opportunities for growth in Nairobi, adequate training institutions etc. I dislike the inequalities of the city – we must do more to make Nairobi a better place for everyone, reduce corruption and oh yes traffic jams.

-Well there is lots you can do in Nairobi.
-Visit the Nairobi National Park or at least what’s left of it.
-Go feed crocs at Mamba Village or go rock climbing in Parklands.
+Well, there is a lot you can do in Nairobi.
+Visit the Nairobi National Park or go feed crocs at Mamba Village or go rock climbing in Parklands.
+The choices are endless.
 Maybe run a city marathon if you get the chance.

 Previous Post